Goldberg Dowell and Associates

 • Even a first arrest for drunk driving can be punished by a few days in jail, license suspension, fines and other penalties, plus the criminal record and a steep increase in car insurance rates.

-• A fourth DUI/OVI is a felony crime punishable by serious prison time.
+• A fourth OVI is a felony crime punishable by serious prison time.

 Attorney Michael Goldberg knows how to analyze the prosecution’s case to challenge the evidence and cross-examine the arresting officer.
 He explores all defense angles: probable cause for the traffic stop, validity of field sobriety tests, the calibration and maintenance of the Breathalyzer and the officer’s conduct throughout the process.